-China’s Marketplace is a go-to stop for many of us visiting Epcot’s Food and Wine Festival.
-Traditionally, the booth is known for offering dishes that the majority will enjoy.
+China’s Marketplace is a go-to stop for many visiting Epcot’s Food and Wine Festival.
+Traditionally, the booth is known for offering dishes that please the majority.

-I’ve always been happy with my purchases at this marketplace.
+It’s always a booth I consider a safe choice.
+But that also seems unfair because the booth offers several stand-out options.
 Plus, the booth is kid-friendly for the most part, and the prices are reasonable.

 China Marketplace Menu Items

 Below is a list of each menu item with prices at the China Marketplace in 2022.

 - Fiery Dream ($13.75)

 - Fireworks ($14.00)